A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Data Collection, Annotation and Statistics

-The anomalous events in the A2Seek dataset can be categorized into long-term, short-term, and instantaneous anomalies based on their duration, as shown in Figure \ref{fig:attribute_HVA}(a).
-Long-term anomalies are generally identifiable from a single frame, although contextual information may sometimes be needed for accurate judgment, and they are often somewhat predictable.
-Short-term anomalies occur over a brief duration and usually require prior knowledge for detection; some can also be detected from a single frame.
-Instantaneous anomalies occur very quickly, within just a few frames, making detection challenging.
-For instance, in cases like theft, the entire act may take place in an instant, which complicates its identification.
+\paragraph{Anomaly Duration} The anomalous events in the A2Seek dataset can be divided into three categories according to their duration: long-term, short-term, and instantaneous anomalies.
+Long-term anomalies are generally difficult to identify from a single frame and require extended contextual information for accurate judgment; such anomalies are often somewhat predictable, for example, prolonged loitering in restricted areas.
+Short-term anomalies last for a shorter period and typically require certain prior knowledge for detection, though some can still be recognized from individual frames; for instance, running across a pedestrian walkway may constitute a short-term anomaly.
+Instantaneous anomalies occur extremely rapidly, usually within only a few frames, making them difficult to detect.
+For instance, in theft scenarios, the entire action may occur in an instant, thereby complicating the identification process.